Back to Blog

 Repeated Falls or Near-Falls

-Even one fall significantly increases the risk of future falls and serious injury.
+In most cases, even one fall significantly increases the risk of future falls and serious injury.
 If your parent has fallen more than once, or you've noticed them grabbing walls and furniture for balance, the home environment may no longer be safe.
+This is a clear sign it might be time for assisted living.

 02